suncoast-devs/handbook/lessons/misc-quick-reference/cs-numbers.md

 index = (index + 1) % 5;  // 3 + 1 is 4 -- 4 % 5 = 4
 Console.WriteLine($"index is {index}");

-// Here is where the % comes into play, adding one to 4 give 5, but we want this to "wrap around" back to 0.
+// Here is where the % comes into play adding one to 4 gives 5, but we want this to "wrap around" back to 0.

 index = (index + 1) % 5;  // 4 + 1 is 5 -- 5 % 5 = 0
 Console.WriteLine($"index is {index}");